-In summary, the role of university in regional innovation system is pivotal, although the role university performs, varies from one region to another.
-The role university performs in regional innovation system can be more complicated in the context of China's economic transition, along with education reform and university restructuring.
+In summary, the role of university in regional innovation system is pivotal, although the role university perform varies in different regions.
+The role university perform in regional innovation system can be more complicated in the context of China's economic transition, along with education reform and university restructuring.
 An empirical investigation of universities' role in China regional innovation system has become imperative in order to develop a more comprehensive model to measure universities' contribution in China's regional innovation systems.